fschwar4/llm_copier/README.md

   - [ ] Explore possibility of title extraction of temporary chats
 - [x] Add: Style Setting Page for PDF output (font size, margin size, color scheme)

-## Contributing
+## Contributions

 Contributions are welcome!
-Feel free to open issues or pull requests to improve model detection for additional providers, enhance the PDF layout or optimise performance on extremely long conversations.
+Feel free to open issues or pull requests to improve model detection for additional providers.

 This project built upon the following projects: